Where To Stay In The Bahamas? The 14 Best Islands To Visit

 Recommended airport: Great Harbour Cay Airport.

 The Berry Islands are a great choice for travellers who’re into sportfishing, or spearfishing, or who just want to enjoy the sea in every way possible.
 The Berry Islands are made up of 30 islands in all, and they’re a haven for yachties and fishermen.
-Made up of islets and cays, there isn’t much in terms of tourist facilities in the islands, and only about 700 people live on Great Harbor Cay, the main island.
-Great Harbor Cay is the largest island, and here you can find a marina, a golf course, waterfront town homes, and more.
+Made up of islets and cays, there isn’t much in terms of tourist facilities in the islands, and only about 700 people live on Great Harbour Cay, the main island.
+Great Harbour Cay is the largest island, and here you can find a marina, a golf course, waterfront town homes, and more.
 Some say The Berry Islands are the backyard of the rich and famous, but even regular folk can enjoy a holiday here, with lots of beaches to explore, and adventures to be had.

 Crooked Island and Acklin Island